Pumpkin Spice Snowballs

 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Pumpkin Spice Snowballs are going to be this season’s BEST cookie recipe, I promise you that!
-They’re the classic Russian Teacake recipe with pecans and tons of pumpkin pie spice.
-Or do you call them snowballs?
-Or wedding cookies?
+These are a classic Snowball Cookie filled with warm pumpkin spices, perfect for fall.

-Snowballs, Russian Teacakes, Wedding Cookies, whatever you call them, I love them.
-These are my mom’s favorite cookie; she makes them over and over all year long.
-I make them over and over again too, but with new flavor variations.
-Cake batter, chocolate, stuffed, chocolate chip, you name it, I’ve made it.
+I’m not kidding when I say I make them over and over again too, but with new flavor variations.
+Cake batter, stuffed with Rolos, chocolate chip, you name it, I’ve made it.
 (And I have sooooo many more flavor ideas!)

 This recipe could not be easier.
 It’s one bowl, no chill time, just mix it all up.
 My mom uses a hand mixer, I use a stand mixer.
 Use what you have!
 Simply adding some pumpkin spice warms the flavor of the cookies so much.